Understanding Your Tax Bill

 - Generally, it is calculated at half of last year’s final bill.

-- If your bank pays your tax bill on your behalf, you will not be mailed a spring (interim) bill but you can receive all your bills by email – sign up for
+- If your bank pays your tax bill on your behalf, you will not be mailed a spring (interim) bill.

 - The final bill has taxable assessment information, general taxes levied by the municipality, area rates charged on the account local improvement charges (if applicable), and account balance information.